Student Seminar for Global Citizenship and Peace

 Full-time students from INU member institutions who are willing to be challenged by an intensive academic and cultural program.

 Each INU member universities will invite their students to apply to participate, usually in February-April.
-Please do contact the INU Council Member at your University to express your interest in participating, or contact the INU Coordinator for further information: inu@kingston.ac.uk
+Please do contact the International Office / Centre for Global Engagement / Study Abroad Office at your University to express your interest in participating, or contact the INU Coordinator for further information: inu@kingston.ac.uk

 Who should apply?